ebitimikoroye/DevOps-101/PROJECT 4/README.md

 ## Installing NGINX Web server

-NGINX is an opensource high performance HTTP server and reverse proxy, installing nginx can be done using this command
+NGINX is an opensource high performance HTTP server and reverse proxy, loadbalancing and caching.
+It provides HTTPS server capabilities and is mainly designed for maximum performance and stability, it also functions as a proxy server for email communicationsproctocols such as, IMAP, POP3 and SMTP.

+Installing nginx can be done using this command

 - sudo apt update
 - sudo apt install nginx